plemeri/Pytorch-Semantic-Segmentation-Example/README.md

 * torchvision 0.4 or higher

 ## Dataset
-Please download dataset from this [link](https://www.cis.upenn.edu/~jshi/ped_html/PennFudanPed.zip).
+Please download dataset from this [link](http://www.gavrila.net/data/Daimler/bmvc13-flohr-gavrila/PedCut2013_SegmentationDataset.tar.gz).
-Unzip the file and move `PennFudanPed` folder into the project folder.
+Unzip the file and move `PedCut2013_SegmentationDataset` folder into the project folder.

 ## Train